 8. SOLD!
 Klöppeln by Brigitte Bellon, 1980.
 Colour, 48 pages, soft cover.
 Size is 14.5 cm x 21 cm.
 German text.
 Four fold card insert has fifteen pricking patterns.
 Details are given for each pattern including diagrams and photos of actual lace.
 A section at the end of the book has several pages of finished projects.
 Price: $10.00 CAD and shipping.

 7. SOLD!
 Hardanger This is a popular craft using needlelace techniques to create a lacy effect.
-This DMC pattern book has 16 pages, eight projects, full colour images.
+This DMC soft cover pattern book has 16 pages, eight projects, full colour images.
 Placemat with napkins (front cover), two cushion covers, square doily, curtain edging, oval doily, table runner, another square doily.
 Patterns have general instructions in Danish, Norwegian and English.
 Good with minor wear.
 Printed in Denmark.
 Price: $10.00 CAD and shipping.

 6. Mediterranean Knotted Lace by Elena Dickson, was published in 2005.
-This lovely book has clear instructions and photos showing the work in progress and many finished pieces, both large and small.
+This lovely soft cover book has clear instructions and photos showing the work in progress and many finished pieces, both large and small.
 Elena lives in Australia and has been teaching knotted lace since 1987 in her home country and at conventions in the USA.
 If you are interested in trying a new lace technique, this would be a very good start.
-Price: $20.00 CAD and shipping.
+Price: $25.00 CAD and shipping.

-5. The Bobbin Lace Manual by Geraldine Stott, 1988, reprinted 1992.
+5. The Bobbin Lace Manual by Geraldine Stott, 1988, soft cover, reprinted 1992.
 The author has laid out 27 lessons in order of difficulty, beginning with a sampler and ending with the butterfly on the cover.
 Each lesson introduces at least one new skill.
 Lacemakers are encouraged to experiment and try to add a personal touch to their lace.
 The patterns are colour coded!
 Finishing instructions are included.
 This is a very good reference manual for any skill level.
 Price: $25.00 CAD and shipping.

 ♥ CLG Bobbin Inventory